sameerkapps/SecureStorage/README.md

-# Secure Storage Plugin for Xamarin and Windows Apps (iPhone, Android, UWP, Mac, Tizen)
+# Secure Storage Plugin for Xamarin and Windows Apps (iPhone, Android, UWP, Mac, Tizen, tvOS)
-The plugin can be used to **Securely store** sensitive data strings such as password, session token, credit card number etc. This plugin securely stores the strings across sessions on iOS, Android, UWP, Mac and Tizen apps.
+The plugin can be used to **Securely store** sensitive data strings such as password, session token, credit card number etc. This plugin securely stores the strings across sessions on iOS, Android, UWP, Mac, Tizen and tvOS apps.
 Ver 2.0.0 is now compatible with **.net standard**.

 The supported platforms include: